 - Mature trees have deep root systems that hold soil in place, helping to stabilize streambanks and reduce erosion

 - Through a process known as attenuation, tree roots, leaves, and forest soils can absorb and trap pollutants in the air

-- Excess nitrogen in our water can fuel the growth of algae blooms, which block light from reaching submerged aquatic vegetation --> creates low or no oxygen creating "dead zones" where marine life cannot survive
+- Excess nitrogen in our water can fuel the growth of algae blooms, which block light from reaching submerged aquatic vegetation and decrease oxygen levels.
+Low or no oxygen creates "dead zones" where marine life cannot survive

-- Most importantly, trees produce the oxygen twe breathe
+- Most importantly, trees produce the oxygen we breathe

 Forests create habitat: